blab/ncov-19B/narratives/ncov-19B_resurgence.md

 Coloring by amino acid at spike position 452, we observe three independent emergences of 452R mutations (blue) and one emergence of a 452M mutation (yellow).
 L452R has been observed in a [lineage growing in frequency in California]((https://www.cdph.ca.gov/Programs/OPA/Pages/NR21-020.aspx) but the biological impact of this mutation, if any, is unknown.

 One emergence of 452R is in 19B:501Y on a 614D backbone.

-The second emergence was on a 614N backbone along with spike R190S, a mutation also present in 501Y.V3 The third emergence occurred on 614G backbone.
+The second emergence was on a 614N backbone along with spike R190S, a mutation also present in 501Y.V3

+The third emergence occurred on 614G backbone.
 This lineage also contains deletions at spike positions 140-143.
-A 143-144 deletion is observed in 501Y.V1.
+An adjacent 144 deletion is observed in 501Y.V1.

 These independent appearances of 452R could be examples of convergent evolution, which would suggest this mutation boosts viral fitness.